Abdulrehmanghani/Classification-on-openmv/README.md

 # Classification-on-openmv

 ## Benchmarks on OpenMV
-Include the benchmark results of model trained on edge impulse.The models are pretrained and finetuned on coustom data taken by OpenMV. <br>
+Include the benchmark results of model trained on edge impulse.The models are pretrained and fine tuned on custom data taken by OpenMV. <br>

-**Depth Multiplier:**  MobileNet introduces a depth multiplier parameter that controls the number of input and output channels in the depthwise separable convolutions.
+**Depth Multiplier:**  MobileNet introduces a depth multiplier parameter that controls the number of input and output channels in the depth wise separable convolutions.
 It's used to reduce the model's complexity and size.
 A depth multiplier of 1.0 means no reduction, while a depth multiplier less than 1.0 (such as 0.35) reduces the number of channels in each layer.
 Dropout rate is 0.1 in all models.<br>

 ## Dataset
-The code of the data taken from the openMV is availble in the collect_data.py.
+The code of the data taken from the openMV is available in the collect_data.py.
 To download dataset go the the [zip files](https://github.com/Abdulrehmanghani/Classification-on-openmv/blob/main/data_collection.py).<br>

+## Model training and conversion
+The steps to train and convert the model is avalible in the repository [Edge Impulse Image Classification Model for OpenMV H7](https://github.com/Abdulrehmanghani/Edge-Impulse-Image-Classification-Model-for-OpenMV-H7) .<br>

-### Pretrained models comparison
+## Pretrained models comparison
-The Status indcate the model deployed or not on the openMV.<br>
+The Status indicates the model deployed or not on the openMV.<br>

-**Note:** This states are only for the coldrinks dataset.<br>
+**Note:** These states are only for the cold drinks dataset.<br>

 | Model        | Input shape | Depth-Multiplier|   FPS      | Training acc | epochs | Status      |  Reson                         |
 | ------------ | ----------- | --------------- | ---------- | ------------ | ------ | ----------- | ------------------------------ |